espanso/website/docs/migration/configuration_changes.md

 >
 > If you want to know more,
-please read the TODO section (TODO: we are still in the process of writing the docs, please be patent :) )
+please read the TODO section (TODO: we are still in the process of writing the docs, please be patient :) )

 ### Automatic migration